 Love that.
 So it is part of the focused flow, when How do you help people break from procrastination because you have the seven practices.
 So you're helping people kind of break out of that perfectionist?
 Mold, right?
-Yeah, then you also want to encourage to take imperfect action, right to, to kind of break free from that stalling that they might be doing.
+Yeah, then you also want to encourage them to take imperfect action, right to, to kind of break free from that stalling that they might be doing.
 Because I can't imagine how it's going to be done perfectly.
 So what's the pairing so to speak that comes with that?

 Elizabeth Onyeabor: 32:27